The beet life cycle is a process that takes anywhere from 55 to 70 days, depending on the variety and growing conditions.

 Stage 2 – Germination

-The beet seeds will begin to germinate 5 to 8 days, depending on the soil temperature.
+According to the University of Maryland Extension, the beet seeds will begin to germinate 10 to 15 days after planting, depending on the soil temperature.

 It may take a bit longer if the soil is still cool.